-- their child attends part-time until they reach compulsory school age, or - that the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age.
-The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it. - that the date their child is admitted to school is deferred until the term after the child reaches compulsory school age.
+- · their child attends part-time until they reach compulsory school age, or - the date their child is admitted to school is deferred until later in the same academic year or until the term in which the child reaches compulsory school age.
+The school will hold any deferred place for the child, although, in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.
+The maximum length of time a place can be deferred is two terms.

-The child must, however, start school full-time in the term after their fifth birthday.
+The child must start school full-time no later than the term after their fifth birthday.

-If parents of summer born children (born between 1 April 2016 and 31 August 2016) wish them to be admitted to the Reception year in the term following their fifth birthday, rather than year 1, then parents should submit a written request providing reasons for seeking a place outside of the normal age group and any supporting evidence from relevant professionals.
+If parents of summer born children (born between 1 April 2020 and 31 August 2020) wish them to be admitted to the Reception year in the term following their fifth birthday, rather than year 1, then parents should submit a written request providing reasons for seeking a place outside of the normal age group and any supporting evidence from relevant professionals.

-Requests must be submitted before the closing date for Reception applications in the child's normal age group in good time for the LA to notify the school, and for the Board of Governors/Academy Trust to consider the request and inform the parent of the outcome before the closing date for the normal age group.
-In other words, for children due to start school in September 2020 where the parent wishes the child to delay admission until 2021, parents must submit their requests well before 15 January 2020.
-The Governing Body/Academy Trust will consider each case individually.
+Requests should be submitted before the closing date for Reception applications in the child's normal age group in good time for the request to be considered and inform the parent of the outcome before the closing date for the normal age group.
+In other words, for children due to start school in September 2024 where the parent wishes the child to delay admission until 2025, parents should submit their requests well before 15 January 2024.